 As noted, the Uniform Acts apply only to money judgments, and do not apply to judgments for taxes, fines or other penalties, or to judgments concerning domestic relations.
-However, even non-monetary final judgments may be enforced, in appropriate circumstances, under the common law.
+However, even nonmonetary final judgments may be enforced, in appropriate circumstances, under the common law.
 See CPLR § 5307 (expressly stating that Article 53 "does not prevent the recognition of a foreign country judgment in situations not covered by this article").

 Several categories of judgments are enforceable under particular federal statutes and treaties.
-For example, the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention) and the Inter-American Convention on the Recognition and Enforcement of Foreign Arbitral Awards (Panama Convention), as implemented by the FAA, require that U.S. courts honour the agreement to arbitrate and the resulting award, with certain exceptions.
+For example, the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention) and the Inter-American Convention on the Recognition and Enforcement of Foreign Arbitral Awards (Panama Convention), as implemented by chapters 2 and 3 of the FAA, require that U.S. courts honour the agreement to arbitrate and the resulting award, with certain exceptions.
 Parties seeking enforcement of arbitration awards in U.S. courts must demonstrate both personal and subject matter jurisdiction.
+See supra, question 2.4.
 Article V of the New York Convention and Article 5 of the Panama Convention set forth the grounds on which a domestic court may refuse the recognition of an arbitral award.
+The grounds for non-recognition are substantially the same under both treaties.

-The U.S. is a party to the Convention on the Settlement of Investment Disputes Between States and Nationals of Other States ("ICSID"), which establishes the legal framework for the settlement of investment disputes between foreign investors and sovereign States that have consented to international arbitration pursuant to the Convention.
+The U.S. is a party to the Convention on the Settlement of Investment Disputes Between States and Nationals of Other States

+("ICSID"), which establishes the legal framework for the settlement of investment disputes between foreign investors and sovereign States that have consented to international arbitration pursuant to the Convention.
 Article 54 imposes on contracting states the obligation to enforce an award issued in an ICSID arbitration "as if it were a final judgment of a court in that State".
 Courts have adopted varying approaches to the recognition and enforcement of ICSID awards.
-Some courts permit entry of a judgment on an ICSID award through ex parte proceedings.
-Other courts require awardcreditors to pursue a plenary action in compliance with the FSIA's personal jurisdiction, service and venue requirements.
+Some courts permit entry of a judgment on an ICSID awards.
+Some courts permit entry of a judgment on an ICSID awards through ex parte proceedings.
+Other courts require award-creditors to pursue a plenary action in compliance with the FSIA's personal jurisdiction, service and venue requirements.
 See Micula v.
-Government of Romania, No. 15-3109-cv, 2017 WL 4772435 (2d Cir.
+Gov't of Romania, No. 15-3109-cv, 2017 WL 4772435 (2d Cir.
 Oct.
 23, 2017); Mobil Cerro Negro, Ltd. v.
-Bolivarian Rep. of Venezuela, 863 F.3d 96 (2d Cir.
+Bolivarian Rep. of Venez., 863 F.3d 96 (2d Cir.
 2017).

-The Securing the Protection of our Enduring and Established Constitutional Heritage Act ("SPEECH"), 28 U.S.C. §§ 4101-4105, controls domestic actions that seek recognition of foreign defamation judgments.
+The Securing of the Protection of our Enduring and Established Constitutional Heritage Act ("SPEECH"), 28 U.S.C. §§ 4101-4105, controls domestic actions that seek recognition of foreign defamation judgments.

-Judgments concerning domestic relations, including child custody, can be recognised and enforced pursuant to several statutes and treaties, including the International Support Enforcement Act, 42 U.S.C. § 659a; the 1980 Hague Convention on the Civil Aspects of International Child Abduction; the 1993 Hague Convention on

-Protection of Children and Cooperation in Respect of Inter Country Adoption; the Uniform Child Custody Jurisdiction and Enforcement Act; and the Uniform Interstate Family Support Act.
+Judgments concerning domestic relations, including child custody, can be recognised and enforced pursuant to several statutes and treaties, including the International Support Enforcement Act, 42 U.S.C. § 659a; the 1980 Hague Convention on the Civil Aspects of International Child Abduction; the 1993 Hague Convention on Protection of Children and Cooperation in Respect of Inter Country Adoption; the Uniform Child Custody Jurisdiction and Enforcement Act; and the Uniform Interstate Family Support Act.